Guide to long island rodents hero image

 Deer mice, also called white-footed mice, are typically found on farms or in rural areas so they are more common in those parts of Long Island.
 They can also be found in sheds and vacation homes.

-Deer mice are larger than house mice – 5-7 inches long.
-Their fur is brown with a white underbelly and feet.
+Deer mice are larger than house mice (5-7 inches long).
+Their fur is brown, and they have a white underbelly and feet.
 Like house mice, they have round bodies and large, round ears.
 Deer mice are often carriers of Hantavirus, which can make them dangerous.

 Voles